 Instructions

-- In a large bowl, combine ham, mayo, mustard, hot sauce, Worcestershire, and vinegar and stir to combine well.
+- In a large bowl, combine processed ham, mayo, mustard, hot sauce, Worcestershire, and vinegar and stir to combine well.

 - Refrigerate for at least two hours for best texture and flavor.
 Serve on crackers, as a dip, or on a sandwich.